gkaramanis1/portfolio/public/content/Projects.md

   - GitHub [https://github.com/gkaramanis1/wedding]

 ## Project Management System
 This application was created using the MERN Stack.
 This full functioning web application allows you to manage and organize your GitHub projects.
-Additionally, you can collaborate with team memebers and stay up to date with the current projects you are working on.
+Additionally, you can collaborate with team members and stay up to date with the current projects you are working on.
 - ![screenshot](../assets/Screenshot.png)
 - Tags: Category 3
 - Badges: